rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 Once you're done, save with `Ctrl+O` and `Enter`, then exit with `Ctrl+X`.

-Next, restart the SSH server, so it picks up the new settings:
+Next, restart the SSH server so it picks up the new settings:

 ```shell
 sudo systemctl restart sshd